balderdashy/sails-docs/upgrading/To0.12.md

  + Security enhancements: updated several dependencies with potential vulnerabilities
  + Reverse routing functionality is now built in to Sails core via the new [`sails.getRouteFor()`](http://sailsjs.org/documentation/reference/application/sails-get-route-for) and [`sails.getUrlFor()`](http://sailsjs.org/documentation/reference/application/sails-get-url-for) methods
 + Generally improved multi-node support (and therefore scalability) of low-level `sails.socket.*` methods, and made additional adjustments and improvements related to the latest socket.io upgrade.
-Added a much tighter Redis integration that sits on top of `socket.io-redis`, using a redis client to implement cross-server communication rather than an additional socket client.
+Added a much tighter Redis integration that sits on top of `socket.io-redis`, using a Redis client to implement cross-server communication rather than an additional socket client.
 + Cleaned up the API for `sails.socket.*` methods, normalizing overloaded functions and deprecating methods which cause problems in multiserver deployments (more on that below).
 + Added a few brand new sails.sockets methods: `.leaveAll()`, `.addRoomMembersToRooms()`, and `.removeRoomMembersFromRooms()`
 + `sails.sockets.id()` is now `sails.sockets.getId()` (backwards compatible w/ deprecation message)